Lucan: Life

 The 5th-century author Sidonius Apollinaris implies that Polla Argentaria—Lucan's wife—may have assisted him in the creation of the Pharsalia, though the philologist Peter White suggests that this story could easily be a later invention and denigrates the account as "sentimental fancy".

 He found success under Nero, became one of the emperor's close friends and was rewarded with a quaestorship in advance of the legal age.
 In AD 60, he won a prize for extemporizing Orpheus and Laudes Neronis at the quinquennial Neronia, and was again rewarded when the emperor appointed him to the augurate.
 During this time he circulated the first three books of his epic poem Pharsalia (labelled De Bello civili in the manuscripts), which told the story of the civil war between Julius Caesar and Pompey.

 At some point, a feud began between Nero and Lucan.
 Two very different accounts of the events have survived that both trivialize the feud.
 According to Tacitus, Nero became jealous of Lucan and forbade him to publish his poems.
 According to Suetonius, Nero disrupted a public reading by Lucan, by leaving and calling a meeting of the senate, and Lucan responded by writing insulting poems about Nero.

 Other works, though, point to a more serious basis to the feud.
 Works by the grammarian Vacca and the poet Statius may support the claim that Lucan wrote insulting poems about Nero.
 Vacca mentions that one of Lucan's works was entitled De Incendio Urbis (On the Burning of the City).
 Statius's ode to Lucan mentions that Lucan described how the "unspeakable flames of the criminal tyrant roamed the heights of Remus."
 Additionally, the later books of Pharsalia are anti-Imperial and pro-Republic.
-This criticism of Nero and office of the Emperor may have been the true cause of the ban.
+This criticism of Nero and the office of the Emperor may have been the true cause of the ban.

 Lucan later joined the conspiracy of Gaius Calpurnius Piso against Nero.
 The conspiracy was discovered and he was obliged, at the age of 25, to commit suicide by opening a vein, but not before incriminating his mother, Acilia, among others, in the hopes of a pardon.
 According to Tacitus, as Lucan bled to death, "(he) recalled some poetry he had composed in which he had told the story of a wounded soldier dying a similar kind of death and he recited the very lines.
 These were his last words."
 An alternative interpretation of events is that his death was not by suicide, but was an execution carried out at Nero's command.

 His father was involved in the proscription, but his mother escaped.
 Statius's poem about Lucan was addressed to his widow, Polla Argentaria, upon the occasion of his birthday during the reign of Domitian (Silvae, ii.7, the Genethliacon Lucani).